-The Air Force engaged in informal consultation under section 7(a)(2) of the Endangered Species Act (ESA) with the National Marine Fisheries Service (NMFS), Protected Resources Division (PRD) regarding the Preferred Alternative to improve F-22 operational efficiency at JBER in 2016 as part of the 2018 EIS.
+The Air Force engaged in informal consultation under Section 7(a)(2) of the Endangered Species Act (ESA) with the National Marine Fisheries Service (NMFS), Protected Resources Division (PRD) regarding the Preferred Alternative to improve F-22 operational efficiency at JBER in 2016 as part of the 2018 EIS.
 NMFS concurred with the Air Force's determination that Preferred Alternative "may affect but was unlikely to adversely affect" the endangered Cook Inlet beluga whale (NMFS # AKR-2016-9561) on 5 August 2016.
-The Air Force engaged in discussion with NMFS in 2021 regarding the continued applicability of the Air Force's 2016 Biological Evaluation (BE) prepared in support of the 2018 EIS.
-On 1 October 2021, the Air Force determined that the prior consultation still applies, and reopening of consultation is not appropriate, and provided that position to NMFS in the form of a memorandum.
-The Air Force memorandum and 2016 NMFS Letter of Concurrence are included in Appendix B.
+The Air Force engaged in discussion with NMFS in 2021 regarding the continued applicability of the Air Force's 2016 Biological Evaluation (BE) prepared in support of the 2018 EIS as well as to address potential concerns regarding harbor seals and other marine mammals in accordance with the Marine Mammal Protection Act (MMPA).
+On 1 October 2021, the Air Force determined that the prior consultation pertaining to ESA still applies, and reopening of consultation is not appropriate, and provided that position to NMFS in the form of a memorandum.
+The Air Force memorandum is located in Appendix A and the 2016 NMFS Letter of Concurrence is included in Appendix B. In the 1 October memorandum, a summary of the discussion pertaining to marine mammals was also included and will be addressed further in this SEA.

 The Air Force requested a species list from the U.S. Fish and Wildlife Service (USFWS) on 21 September 2021.
-The species list fulfills the requirements of consultation with the U.S. Fish and Wildlife Service (Service) under section 7(c) of the Endangered Species Act (Act) of 1973, as amended (16 U.S.C.
-1531 et seq.).
-There were no additional threatened, endangered, or candidate species on the list, which is included in Appendix A.
+The list (included in Appendix A) confirmed that there were no additional threatened, endangered, or candidate species not addressed in the prior consultation.
+Therefore, the Air Force has determined that no additional consultation is required, and that it has satisfied all requirements for consultation with the U.S. Fish and Wildlife Service (Service) under Section 7(c) of the Endangered Species Act (Act) of 1973, as amended (16 U.S.C.
+1531 et seq.).Intergovernmental/Government to Government Consultations